-If your saddle continues to ride forward on your mule even after investing in a proper mule saddle and supporting tack, there is a good chance it has to do with something call a Downhill Hip.
-This Downhill Hip Saddle Pad works in tandem with your mule saddle (not a horse saddle – learn more) to compensate for this Downhill Hip, keeps the saddle from moving forward, and prevents added pressure on the kidneys by creating support from the rear of the saddle all the way to the front.
+If the saddle on your mule continues to ride forward even after investing in a proper mule saddle and supporting tack, there is a good chance it has to do with something called Downhill Hip.
+This Downhill Hip Saddle Pad works in tandem with your mule saddle (not a horse saddle – learn more) to compensate for Downhill Hip, keeps the saddle from moving forward, and prevents added pressure on the kidneys by creating support from the rear of the saddle to the front.

-The mule’s basic conformation is v-shaped in the shoulders, carries his weight down low, and has an hour-glass belly which means that the saddle will automatically want to go forward – when a mule has a down hill hip, it increases the intensity of that movement almost double when the hip is higher.
+The mule’s basic conformation is V-shaped in the shoulders, carries its weight down low, and has an hour-glass belly which means that the saddle will automatically want to go forward; when a mule has a downhill hip, it increases the intensity of that movement almost double when the hip is higher.

-This saddle pad is uniquely different than the Standard Saddle Pad and different than the TRIPLE DUTY Saddle Pad in that it is significantly thicker in the front of the pad – whereas the other two models have a consistent thickness throughout the pad.
+This saddle pad is uniquely different than the Standard Saddle Pad and different than the TRIPLE DUTY Saddle Pad in that it is significantly thicker in the front – whereas the other two models have a consistent thickness throughout.

 Will This Pad Work with My Saddle?

 This pad does not replace an ill-fitting saddle, it is designed to work in tandem with a saddle that is built with mule bars, specifically Steve Edwards Signature Series Saddles.